rubenpp7/divewatchr/README.md

 ```r
 divewatch(data = "1PpXTVS8LdzbvwLHyAAhR2MdT9Iwdy-hiqJknUzF7Yqo")
 ```
-Visualize then your `.html` file in a Web browser to explore your data
+Visualize then your `.html` file in a Web browser to explore your data.

+As a matter of example you can access my own Divewatchr report here (<i>feel free to explore each tab and click and hover over the dive points of the interactive map to find more information about each dive</i>):
+<a href="https://rubenpp7.github.io/" target="_blank">https://rubenpp7.github.io/</a> <i> open it in a new tab </i>

 <br/><br/>